onflow/flow/docs/content/access-api.md

 #### Alchemy Access Nodes

 Our partner, [Alchemy](https://alchemy.com), is offering free logging, monitoring, and more tooling via their dashboard to all builders on Flow.
 [Read their docs ](https://docs.alchemy.com/flow/guides/getting-started) and [signup](https://www.alchemy.com/flow ) to get access to their tools!
+Help available at their [discord](https://discord.gg/6X635zrNUg).

 **Note**: You will need to get and configure an API key through Alchemy to use these access nodes.